PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/view-customer-settings.md

 5) Ask for birth date

 This is a mandatory toggle switch, by default it is set to: "No".
 Has a help text below: "Display or not the birth date field.".
+This toggle switch either turns on the field for date of birth or removes it.

 6) Enable partner offers